terceiro/chake/README.md

 ## Checking connectivity and initial host setup

-To check whether hosts are correcly configured, you can use the `check` task:
+To check whether hosts are correctly configured, you can use the `check` task:

 ```bash
 $ rake check